echo-lab/assets/Writing/AcademicWriting.md

 - Put space in front of parenthesis or even avoid having parenthesis.
 - Put period at the end of the sentence even after the citation. ( This is a great work [13]. --> Good. / This is a great work.
 [13] --> Bad)
 - Hyphen is needed when multiple words are used as an adjective ( real-time communication vs. in real time)
 - Avoid using multiple conjunctions, such as "and", in one sentence.
 It is going to be probably ambiguous.
-Write the same thing in multiple sentence)
+Write the same thing in multiple sentence.
-- Comma is needed when there are more than two in your list.
+- A comma is needed when there are more than two items in your list.
 (A and B --> A, B, and C)

 # Writing Correctness and Style Pet Peeves (Prof. Tamara Munzner)
 ## Correctness
-- avoid contractions in formal technical writing
+- Avoid contractions in formal technical writing
-- every figure must be referenced in the main body text
+- Every figure must be referenced in the main body text
 - "it's" is a contraction for "it is", not a possessive
-- citations are grammatically invisible, you shouldn't use them for nouns.
+- Citations are grammatically invisible; you shouldn't use them for nouns.
 Correct: "The PivotGraph system [13] features a derived aggregate network".
 Incorrect: "Aggregation is also used in [13]".
 - whether to hyphenate a noun phrase depends on how it is used.
 Use "foo bar" when a noun phrase is used as a noun, and "foo-bar" when the phrase is used as an adjective.
 Correct: "we lay out elements end to end in a line" (noun), "we make an end-to-end argument as in networking" (adjective).
-- in a similar spirit, "lay out" is a verb and "layout" is a noun.
+- In a similar spirit, "lay out" is a verb and "layout" is a noun.
 Correct: "we lay out the graph splendidly" (verb use), "the layout is splendid because" (noun use).
-- please get principal/principle right. principal = main, principle = idea.
+- Please get principal/principle right. principal = main, principle = idea.
 PCA stands for Principal Components Analysis.
 PI stands for Principal Investigator.
 ## References
-- in a bibliography, always always hand-check bibtex that you get off the web. it's usually inconsistent or incomplete.
+- In a bibliography, always always hand-check the BibTeX that you get off the web.
+It's usually inconsistent or incomplete.
-- be consistent with journal/conference names. no need for a publisher address unless it's someplace obscure, and no need for a publisher if it's implicit in the conf/journal name (i.e. ieee/acm), and no need for the location of the conference. always doublecheck that the pages are in there (both the start and end page!). the only acceptable exceptions are when it really is an online-only venue where there are no explicit pages (examples include the BELIV workshop proceedings or the Foundations and Trends in Humanâ€“Computer Interaction journal).
+- be consistent with journal/conference names. no need for a publisher address unless it's someplace obscure, and no need for a publisher if it's implicit in the conf/journal name (i.e., IEEE/ACM), and no need for the location of the conference. always double-check that the pages are in there (both the start and end page!).
+The only acceptable exceptions are when it really is an online-only venue where there are no explicit pages (examples include the BELIV workshop proceedings or the Foundations and Trends in Humanâ€“Computer Interaction journal).
 - also be concise and consistent: 'Trans.' not 'Transactions', 'Symp.' not 'Symposium', 'Conf.' not 'Conference'. don't include words like "of the" or "on".
 Don't ever say 'pages', just 'p.'
 - do include the accepted nickname/shortname for conferences in parentheses after the long name. don't include the year after that nickname, it's already communicated by the year that comes at the end of the citation.
 - example of bad bibliography snarfed off the web: